betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

 Other approaches that fall into the same category are of course that every software needs to have good tests.
-Every experienced programmer knows that complex software that isn't tested isn't just in the category where it may not work, but in fact in the "does not work" category.
+Every experienced programmer knows that complex software that isn't tested isn't just in the category where it *may* not work, but in fact in the *does* not work category.
 For software that continues to be developed (nearly all software), that also implies that testing must be part of the development process, for example as part of a Continuous Integration